swilliams11/apigee-edgemicro-docker/README.md

 # Apigee Edge Microgateway on Docker & Kubernetes
 This project describes how you can deploy Apigee Edge Microgateway on Kubernetes in GCP.

+This repository has:
+* nodejs backend that you can deploy to K8S
+* edgemicro proxy that you can use to test edgemicro
+* TODO - Jmeter tests
+* TODO - Gatling tests

 ### Prerequisites
 1. Docker
 Please refer to this page to install docker in your machine